chiefonboarding/ChiefOnboarding/docs/Howto.md

 They will get a notification of this through Slack or email.

 ### Text/Slack/Email messages
 I am going over those all at once as they all have the same purpose: Sending a one-off message to someone.
-This 'someone' could be the new hire themselves, the manager or buddy assigned to the new hire or some random person that you can pick yourself.
+This 'someone' could be the new hire themselves, the manager or buddy assigned to the new hire or some random person that you can pick yourself (or in the case of Slack; a channel is possible as well).

 Here is an example of an email message:

 ![admin todo edit](static/email-edit.png)

-In the top right corner, you have the option to send an email message/slack message to yourself - just to test it out and see if everything is exactly how you want it to be.
-Please note that you need to have connected your account to your Slack account to be able to do this.

 Here is how the bottom part of our sequence looks like now.
 Now, this is only a really small sequence and you can make those as large as you want.
 You could also stack them - adding multiple sequences to one new hire.